nicklockwood/GLView/README.md

 	@property (nonatomic, readonly) CGFloat scale;

 The image scale.
-For @2x images on retina display devices this will have a value of 2.0.
+For @2x images on Retina display devices this will have a value of 2.0.
 On iOS3.x this will always return 1.0;

 GLImage methods